Critchley Markers A-Z

 The year 2000 marked another major transformation.
 Critchley Group plc was acquired by Tyco Electronics, now known as TE Connectivity, a global giant in the electronics industry.

-When Critchley Group plc was acquired, they already had a strong global presence: 555 employees in the UK as well as operations in the US, Australia, Hong Kong, and Japan.
+When Critchley Group plc was acquired, they already had a strong global presence: 555 employees in the UK as well as operations in the US, Canada, Germany, France, Australia, Hong Kong, and Japan.
 The company's global presence shows its commitment to adapt and expand, echoing Henry Critchley's ventures abroad in the 1870s.

 The acquisition of Critchley was a crucial step in expanding European operations and a significant growth opportunity for Tyco Electronics.
 This purchase was not just a business deal, but also combined Critchley's history and Tyco's technology, cementing the Critchley brand reputation as a pioneer in its field.